 - Consider this, once your SMSF becomes a pension account all of the rental income will be tax free.
 If the property is sold after the Thomas’ retire there will be no Capital Gains Tax (CGT) payable.
 Neither of these tax benefits would be available if the investment property was purchased outside of super.

-The information provided on this website has been provided as general advice only.
-We have not considered your financial circumstances, needs or objectives and you should seek the assistance of your Alliance Wealth Pty Ltd Adviser before you make any decision regarding any products mentioned in this communication.
-Whilst all care has been taken in the preparation of this material, no warranty is given in respect of the information provided and accordingly neither Alliance Wealth nor its related entities, employees or agents shall be liable on any ground whatsoever with respect to decisions or actions taken as a result of you acting upon such information.
-All case studies and examples are for illustrative purposes only and none of the details in these case studies should be used as an indication or prediction of future performance or results.
+Disclaimer: The information provided on this website has been provided as general advice only.
+Assure Wealth does not provide direct property advice.
+We not considered your financial circumstances, needs or objectives and you should seek the assistance of your Walker Lane Pty Ltd Adviser before you make any decision regarding any products mentioned in this communication.
+Whilst all care has been taken in the preparation of this material, no warranty is given in respect of the information provided and accordingly neither Walker Lane nor its related entities, employees or agents shall be liable on any ground whatsoever with respect to decisions or actions taken as a result of you acting upon such information.